Heisenberg spin networks for realizing quantum battery with the aid of Dzyaloshinskii Moriya interaction: Model and Performance Metrics for Quantum Battery

 \subsubsection{Ergotropy}

 Ergotropy is defined as the maximum amount of work that can be extracted from a quantum battery \cite{Allahverdyan_2004, Sone2021, Tirone2021, Touil_2022}.
 The concept relies on the notion of a passive state, from which no work can be extracted under unitary operations \cite{Pusz1978, Lenard1978, Salvia2021distributionofmean, Mazzoncini2023}.
-For pure states, the ground state of the system is passive \cite{Passive_state}.
-Accordingly, the ergotropy is given by the difference in energy between the evolved state $\vert\psi(t)\rangle = U\vert\psi(0)\rangle$ and the ground state $\vert\psi(0)\rangle$, i.e.